 For any marketer to be successful, they need to start with clarity on the types of clients they hope to attract.
-While most consulting firms already have brand and business strategy positioning figured out long before they endeavor to hire a non-consultant to lead the marketing post, there are occasional exceptions so it’s important we start at the beginning.
-If the principals of the firm can’t offer you clear and concise answers to most of these questions you may have a positioning problem on your hands:
+While most consulting firms already have brand and business strategy figured out long before they endeavor to hire a non-consultant to lead the marketing post, there are occasional exceptions.
+So it’s important we start at the beginning:

 - What markets are we in and why have we chosen to compete in them?